Self- Reliant Diver:

 - Independent redundant air supply: Recommended: Pony bottle with SPG.

-Prerequisites: To qualify for the Self-Sufficient course, an individual must:
+Prerequisites: To qualify for the Self-Reliant course, an individual must:

 - Be certified as a PADI Advanced Open Water Diver (or have a qualifying certification from another training organization similar to that of a PADI Advanced Open Water Diver).